Welcome ..... to

 CFLP.comThanks for visiting.

-Since 1998 CFLP.com, the online division of Chip Feise Location Photography, has provided "digital" photographic content for world wide publication.
+Since 1998 Chip Feise Location Photography (founded in 1987), has created "digital" photographic content for world wide publication.

-Starting in 1998, CFLP.com pioneered the showcasing of corporate, philanthropic and other special events on the web using digital cameras for image capture and web publication for global display.
-Please read my "about" section then have a look around my site as numerous samples of my work are displayed.
+We helped pioneer the showcasing of corporate, philanthropic and other special events on the web using digital cameras for image capture and web publication for global display.
+Please read my "about" section then have a look around my site as numerous samples are displayed.

 The grayscale is provided below for quick monitor adjustment.
 This site is heavy on graphics so a high speed connection is advised.